zhanymkanov/fastapi-best-practices/README.md

          await f.write(chunk)
 ```
 ### 18. Be careful with dynamic pydantic fields
-If you have a pydantic field that can accept a union of types, be sure validator explicitly knows the difference between those types.
+If you have a pydantic field that can accept a union of types, be sure the validator explicitly knows the difference between those types.
 ```python
 from pydantic import BaseModel